CDT mile 2590.6, miles hiked 29.6

 CDT mile 2524.3, miles hiked 23

 The walk was really uneventful, we saw lots of bear scat and prints but no bears.
 We had to cross the river a lot and the cold water froze our feet, luckily we soon hit the highway and changed to dry socks and then started down the pavement.
-About 3 miles from town we spotted a restaurant and walked up for a warm up and treat, they were closed until 4pm.
+About 3 miles from town we spotted a restaurant and walked up to it for a warm up and treat, they were closed until 4 pm.

 We sat on the porch and had a snack then a nice lady opens the door and said are you hiking the CDT?
 Next thing we knew we were sitting in Ramsey’s Firebrand bar enjoying hot tea and BLT sandwiches, the first town food in weeks.
 The folks were friendly and after warming up we hit the road for the final stretch.

-I sent Cheesy a note her and Johnny were in east glacier and so was Wildernessy and the French couple.
-We arranged to meet at two medicine grill and when I walked into the place there sat my old dear hiking partner and Wildernessy who I hadn’t seen since NM.
+I sent Cheesy a note her and Johnny were in east glacier and so was Wildernessie and the French couple.
+We arranged to meet at two medicine grill and when I walked into the place there sat my old dear hiking partner and Wildernessie who I hadn’t seen since NM.
 We enjoyed lunch and catching up.
-Cheesy told me all about the Butte super cut off and Wildernessy talked about here solo hike after we last saw her.
+Cheesy told me all about the Butte super cut off and Wildernessie talked about her solo hike after we last saw her.
 It was so great to see both of them.

-I decide to go get cleaned up so Tatu Jo and I walked outside and there was Paul and Chantal the French couple who I last saw in Creede.
+I decide to go get cleaned up so Tatu-Jo and I walked outside and there were Paul and Chantal the French couple who I last saw in Creede.
 Now their English has improved, my French is nonexistent but we all greeted each other and caught up.
-Thy told me of their travels, showed me the rental car they hit a tree in and then walked us to the hostel.
+They told me of their travels, showed me the rental car they hit a tree in and then walked us to the hostel.

 It was so great to see old friends that I knew in the beginning.
 It was full circle and fitting for the last leg to see old faces before setting off.
 We all enjoyed each others company Paul and I chatted for hours in the afternoon and then they left for dinner and we got a ride from Annie at the hostel to go find fleece tops.